Refinancing: What is it and how does it work?

 When a homeowner refinances their mortgage, the lender pulls a hard inquiry and runs a credit report on the borrower’s history.
 This approval process will lower your credit score but only for a short period.
 As long as you don’t open any other credit cards and continue repaying any debts you have, your credit score can recover after a few months.

-Ready to change your loan?
+Ready to refinance?
 Get started with Rocket Mortgage® by checking out your refinance options and locking your rate today.
-You can also get started by phone at (833) 326-6018.